 - Combination Square

-1st thing Line the saw up on the plywood.
-Then mark a line along the base of the saw, on the end that's the furthest from the blade.
+First, line the saw up on the plywood.
+Then, mark a line along the base of the saw, on the end that's the farthest from the blade.
 Measure the line from the edge of the plywood to the mark that was just made.
-Carry that same measurement the distance of the plywood.
+Carry that same measurement the entire distance of the plywood.

-Next move your straight object (aluminum tubing).
+Next, move your straight object (i.e. aluminum tubing).
 Now measure from the router bit to the end of the router base.
-That's the distance you want to set your straight object from the line that I drew out first.
+That's the distance you want to set your straight object from (the line that I drew out first).

-Since im working a 8ft section I place a piece of wood in the center of the tubing to resist flexing.
+Since I'm working with 8-feet section, I placed a piece of wood in the center of the tubing to resist flexing.

 Step 2: Routing the First Track

-Set the router bit to take approx an 1/8th of an inch at each pass.
-Do this multiple time to achieve the depth of the bar you are using for the track.
+Set the router bit to take approximately a 1/8-inch at each pass.
+Do this several time to achieve the depth of the bar you are using for the track.

 Step 4: Routing the Second Track

-Now the two bars should move freely in the track.
-If there is any tension take sander paper and lightly sand the track out.
+Now, the two bars should move freely in the track.
+If there is any tension, use sandpaper to lightly sand the track out.

 Step 5: Adding the Bars to the Circular Saw

-Now add the second track.
-Its real important to maintain the same gap between the tracks.
-If you fail to do so you will have tension with the slide of the saw.
+Now, add the second track.
+It is very important to maintain the same gap between the tracks.
+If you fail to do so, you will have tension with the slide of the saw.

 Step 6: Cut Off the Track

-I also attached a piece of wood to end of the saw track.
-This should help with lining up the track on to the work surface.
-This piece was glues and screw in place.
-Then cut off the overhang .
+I also attached a piece of wood to the end of the saw track.
+This should help with lining up the track onto the work surface.
+This piece was glued and screwed in place.
+Then, cut off the overhang .

 Step 7: Extra

-I don't feel what im doing is necessary but I wanted to experiment.
-I used Aluminum tape.
+However, I wanted to experiment.
+I used aluminum tape.
 This only made it look cool.
-I can't say it made a huge difference.
+I can't say it made a huge difference on functionality.